 Normal vaginal fluids can vary.
 They might be thin and slightly sticky to thick and gooey.
 They can be clear to white or off-white in color.
 The amount of discharge can also vary depending upon a girl's menstrual cycle.
 For example, fluids tend to be a bit heavier around the time a girl ovulates (say: AHV-yuh-lates), which is when an egg is released from the ovary and moves into the fallopian tube.

-Normal discharge should have a slight odor and should never cause itching or burning.
+Normal discharge might have a slight odor (smell) and should never cause itching or burning.
 Problems like itching, a strong odor, or a change in color (such as brown, gray, or green) indicate that a girl may have a vaginal infection and needs to see a doctor.

 For normal discharge, a girl can wear a pantiliner if that makes her more comfortable.
 Sometimes the moisture from normal vaginal discharge can irritate the skin.
 You can prevent skin irritation in the vaginal area, especially when it's hot and humid outside, by wearing cotton underwear and avoiding clothes like tight jeans and pantyhose that don't let your skin breathe.